How to identify and report phishing to Apple

 3. Report phishing to Apple

+You can issue a complaint to the Gmail team or report spam to Apple — their support article explains how.
 Like most responsible companies, Apple wants to know when its users are sent phishing emails, in order that it can analyze them and attempt to stay one step ahead of the hackers.
-You can report phishing to Apple using this email address: firstname.lastname@example.org

 As you can see, while phishing emails can seem quite frightening, there is plenty you can do to identify them.
 The most important lesson is not to click on any link in any email or text message unless you are absolutely certain who has sent it to you.
 If it comes from a business, it’s much better to go to their website and log in manually, that way you won’t risk being redirected to a spoof website.

 The short answer is yes.
 The 2019 data shows that phishing incidents affecting specifically Macs have spiked up to 40%.
 To minimize the risk, always update your macOS and the email client to the latest versions.